Ocean Township, Ocean County, New Jersey

-Ocean Township is a township in Ocean County, New Jersey.
-As of the 2010 United States Census, the township's population was 8,332, reflecting an increase of 1,882 (+29.2%) from the 6,450 counted in the 2000 Census, which had in turn increased by 1,034 (+19.1%) from the 5,416 counted in the 1990 Census.
-The 2010 population was the highest recorded in any decennial census.
+Ocean Township is a township located on the Jersey Shore in Ocean County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 8,835, its largest ever decennial count and an increase of 503 (+6.0%) from the 2010 census count of 8,332, which in turn reflected an increase of 1,882 (+29.2%) from the 6,450 counted in the 2000 census.

 History

 Ocean Township was incorporated as a township by an act of the New Jersey Legislature on April 13, 1876, from portions of both Lacey Township and Union Township (now Barnegat Township).
 Portions of the township were taken to create Long Beach Township (March 23, 1899) and Island Beach (June 23, 1933; dissolved in 1965 and absorbed into Berkeley Township).
 The township derives its name from its seaside location.

-All of Ocean Township is commonly referred to as "Waretown" by local residents.
+Even though Waretown constitutes only one incorporated community within Ocean Township, many people use "Waretown" to refer to all of Ocean Township.
 The local custom is so widespread that it surprises some new residents that the official name is Ocean Township.
 Non-residents have been known to confuse Ocean Township with the Ocean Township of Monmouth County.
 There was a petition drive in 2006 to get a name change to Township of Waretown on the ballot but it failed to obtain enough signatures.
+The Waretown neighborhood is home to Albert Music Hall.

 The name Waretown is derived from Abraham Weair (1683–1768), who came to the area with a colony of Rogerine Baptists (Quaker Baptists) c.
 1737.
 When the colony left the area eleven years later, Weair, who had built a sawmill, stayed behind and became a prominent member of the community.

 During the American Revolutionary War, British ships sailed into the nearby Barnegat Inlet in an attempt to protect their New York-bound supply vessels from attacks by local privateers sailing schooners and whaleboats.
 Another British objective was to destroy Newlin's salt works, a local supplier of a crucial commodity to the Revolutionary army, needed for food preservation and gunpowder manufacture.
 A massacre of local patriots occurred in October, 1782, when Captain John Bacon, loyal to the British crown, led a surprise attack on Long Beach.